Text consolidated by Valsts valodas centrs (State

 Direct Tax Reliefs

-(1) Permit to apply the direct tax reliefs shall be granted by
+(1) The permit to apply the direct tax reliefs shall be

-a zone authority or a free port authority in accordance with the
+granted by a zone authority or free port authority in accordance

-(2) Permit to apply the direct tax reliefs may be granted to a
+(2) The permit to apply the direct tax reliefs may be granted

-zone capital company or a licensed capital company which conforms
+to a zone capital company or licensed capital company which

 1) is located in the territory of a special economic zone or